Please select the country or location you would like to see content from.

 Tilt your head forward slightly, keeping the bottle upright, and press down on the pump to release the spray while slowly breathing in through your nose, as gently as if you are sniffing a flower.
 Then breathe out through your mouth.

-If you are using a new Beconase spray or have not used it in a while, press down on the pump before use to check if it is working – it should produce a fine mist.
+If you are using a new Beconase AQ spray or have not used it in a while, press down on the pump before use to check if it is working – it should produce a fine mist.

-You should speak with your doctor or pharmacist before using Beconase for longer than a month or if your symptoms do not start to improve after 7 days of use.
+You should speak with your doctor or pharmacist before using Beconase AQ for longer than a month or if your symptoms do not start to improve after 7 days of use.

 How does it work?